 Secondly, sourdough bread makes it easier for the body to digest fructans, a carbohydrate that causes digestive issues, as the fermentation process breaks them down.

-Additionally, phytic acid is a nutrient found in bread products that has been linked to digestive issues.
+Additionally, phytic acid is a nutrient found in bread products that have been linked to digestive issues.
 However, the yeast and lactic acid produced by the sourdough starter helps to neutralize phytic acid, and this then serves to improve digestion.

 2. It has a rich nutritional profile